vespa-engine/sample-apps/text-image-search/README.md

 <!-- Copyright Yahoo.
 Licensed under the terms of the Apache 2.0 license.
 See LICENSE in the project root. -->

-# Vespa sample applications - CLIP
+# Vespa sample applications - Text/Image search

 Build a text to image search engine from scratch with Vespa.